-When you want a dress with a little breathing room, but that still looks cute, a shift dress is an answer.
+When you want a dress with a little breathing room but that still looks cute, a shift dress is the answer.

 A shift dress is similar to a sheath dress, but here’s the difference.
-It hangs loosely from the shoulder, falls straight down and does not cinch in at the waist the way a sheath does.
+It hangs loosely from the shoulder, falls straight down, and does not cinch at the waist as a sheath.
 It’s also roomier at the hips.
-This makes it a casual, comfy dress, especially if you are having a ” fat day”.
+This makes it a casual, comfy dress, especially if you are having a ” fat day.”

-Shift dresses were all the rage in the 60’s when Twiggy and Jackie O wore them, and they’re still popular today.
-The only problem is, the same thing we love about shift dresses, namely the lack of waist/hip definition, can sometimes make you look heavy and matronly.
+Shift dresses were all the rage in the ’60s when Twiggy and Jackie O wore them, which are still popular today.
+The only problem is that the same thing we love about shift dresses, namely the lack of waist/hip definition, can sometimes make you look heavy and matronly.
 Here’s what to do to get around that.

 1. Wear A Shift Dress that is Slightly Tailored

 Some shift dresses are looser than others.
-Try to find one that is slightly tailored, nips in slightly at the waist, and skims your curves a bit more.
+Try to find one slightly tailored, nips at the waist, and skims your curves a bit more.

 2. Go for Color or Print